gradha/gradha.github.io/src/articles/23-writing-c-libraries-with-nim.rst

 ----------

 From the point of view of C library consumers, this project mostly works and is viable.
-Users can go to the `lazy_rest releases section
-<https://github.com/gradha/lazy_rest/releases>`_, download the pre generated C
-sources packages and use without having to install or even know about Nim.
+Users can go to the ``lazy_rest`` releases section, download the pre generated C sources packages and use without having to install or even know about Nim.
 For generic C API libraries only the exportation of enums, constants and type fields seems to be a glaring problem because mostly everybody will hit it.